Permits for Excavation and Survey Work in Greece

-NOTE: Even though the School submits its requests to the Ministry of Culture and Tourism in November, it does not usually receive replies from the Ministry until the end of April.
+NOTE: Even though the School submits its requests to The Hellenic Ministry of Culture and Sports in November, it does not usually receive replies from the Ministry until the end of April.
 In some cases, the replies are negative.
 Project directors who need to expend funds before this time are warned that they may have to cancel their plans if the Ministry denies permission.
 In this case, they are advised to make other arrangements in order not to pay penalties if air tickets are purchased earlier than the end of April.

 E. Reporting requirements for permit holders

 Applicants for permits should note that they will be required to submit annual reports on their work for publications in the Archaeologikon Deltion.
 These need to be in Greek and the School can have this done for you by a translation service (single spaced, 12-point type in all cases).
 For excavation and synergasia permitted projects, the cost is included in the excavation fee.
 For research projects the cost is $43 per page.
 If you anticipate requiring translation of your report and wish to pay the fee at the same time as your project fees, you may do so.
 Those directors who provide a Greek translation of their report will not owe this fee (that is, you are free to translate it yourself or find your own translator, if you prefer) although the Director of the ASCSA will judge if it is acceptable for submission or needs to be corrected.